 Flap-related problems occurring one month or more after surgery are classified as late postoperative complications.

 BMC Ophthalmol.
 2016 Jul 18;16:111.
 Figure 2.
 PMCID: PMC4950235.
-DOI: 10.1186/s12886-016-0288-7.
+DOI: 10.1186/s12886-016-0291-4.
 License: CC BY 4.0.

-Corneal culture and smear: If infection under the flap is suspected (e.g., anterior chamber inflammation, hyperemia, dense infiltrates, purulent discharge from the flap edge), cultures should be obtained during flap lift to identify the organism and antibiotic sensitivity.
+Corneal culture and smear: If infection under the flap is suspected (e.g., anterior chamber inflammation, hyperemia, dense infiltrates, purulent discharge from the flap edge), cultures should be obtained during flap lift to identify the organism and drug sensitivity.
 Infectious keratitis can clinically resemble DLK, so early microbiological investigation is essential when suspected.

 Protect with BSS, accurate repositioning after ablation, BCL fixation